-MYNAH Technologies is honored to be the sponsor of the Virtus Dynamica Chemical Engineering Student Award at Missouri University of Science and Technology, University of MIssouri, Columbia, and Washington University in St. Louis.
+Last night at the St. Louis section AIChE Meeting, we presented the Virtus Dynamica Chemical Engineering Student Award to recipients from Missouri University of Science and Technology, University of MIssouri, Columbia, and Washington University in St. Louis.

-At the meeting of the St. Louis section last night, Todd Jaco, MYNAH Simulation Project Engineer and local chapter AIChE officer, and myself, presented this award to the 2014 winners.
-In this company of the St. Louis chemical engineering community we had a chance to reflect on the chemical engineering profession and the current status of the North American process industry.
+At the meeting of the American Institute of Chemical Engineers, St. Louis section, last night, I had the priveledge of presenting this award to the 2015 winners.
+In this company of the St. Louis chemical engineering community we had a chance to reflect on the importance of chemical engineering education and the bright future of the North American process industry.

-At MYNAH, our mission is to improve the safety, reliability, and performance of process plants.
+At MYNAH, our mission is to Reduce the Cost, Risk, and Complexity of Plant Operations.
 We do this by delivering Life Cycle Dynamic Simulation that provides significant business benefits for greenfield capital investments and brownfield operational excellence initiatives.
-Using our MiMiC Simulation Software, process plants can train operators, improve the performance of their automation systems, and evaluate operational improvements without impacting their running plants.
+Using our Mimic Simulation Software, process plants can train operators, improve the performance of their automation systems, and evaluate operational improvements without impacting their running plants.
 To deliver this value to the process industries, we employ chemical engineers and we will need many more in the future.

 The role of the chemical engineering departments in our local universities is essential to equip this next generation of “captains of industry”.
 We need these departments to grow and succeed if they are going to supply men and women to be future leaders in our companies.

 We are very proud to sponsor the Virtus Dynamica Chemical Engineering Student Award at our three local Chemical Engineering Departments, Missouri S&T, Mizzou, and Wash U. The award goes to the chemical engineering student with the highest overall GPA as a senior in each universities program, hence the Virtus, latin for excellence.
 Dynamica because MYNAH is a provider of dynamic simulation technology and we work in a very dynamic, exciting industry.